Webinar Popup Cancel button

 Note: The term tanning products refers to all topical products (gels, creams, etc.) that rely either on UV exposure or permitted color additives to tan the skin.

 The FDA doesn’t have a list of approved or acceptable claims for cosmetics.
-However, labeling claims must be truthful and not mislead the consumer about the potency of the cosmetic or drug.
+However, cosmetic labeling claims must be truthful and not mislead the consumer about the potency of the cosmetic or drug.

 A. Alcohol-free

-Any cosmetic that doesn’t contain ethyl alcohol can make an “alcohol-free” claim, although it might contain other alcohols like cetyl, stearate or lanolin alcohol.
+Any cosmetic that doesn’t contain ethyl alcohol can make an “alcohol-free” claim, although it might contain other alcohols like cetyl, stearate, or lanolin alcohol.

 B. Organic